oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-a-linux-server-cloud/index.md

 ## Deployment Topologies

-Vantage can be deployed onto a Linux server cloud in the following topologies.
+Avi Vantage can be deployed onto a Linux server cloud in the following topologies.
 The number of Linux servers required for deployment depends on the deployment topology.
 <table class="table table-hover table table-bordered table-hover">
 <tbody>
 <tr>